boc-zoolander/bite-share/README.md

 * Why, what was the plan to overcome those challenges?
 * What did you learn?

+* Designing the database
+* Handling multiple users from multiple devices (socket.io)
+* Adding functionality for payments via Paypal
+* Testing asynchronous elements within the application

 ### Challenges that were unexpected

 * Why was it a challenge
 * What did you learn?

+* Setting a larger scale plan for the project and holding to it
+	* Starting (UI, architecture, assigning components)
+	* Development/Testing
+	* Deployment
+	* Meeting all deadlines
+* Dealing with package conflicts before realizing it was NVM
+* Handling server requests and using React Router on the same server

 ### Video Demo / Screen shot walkthrough of the app

 * What were the user stories / what was MVP (mention Minimal Viable Product)

 ### How does the app work?